© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Martin's Priory (remains of) is a scheduled monument protected by Historic England under reference 1002943.
 View the official record →

-St Martin's Priory is a Benedictine monastic foundation established in Canterbury, Kent, during the Anglo-Saxon period.
+St Martin's Priory is a former Benedictine priory situated in Dover, Kent, founded in the late Anglo-Saxon period, possibly in the tenth century, making it one of the earliest monastic establishments in the region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002943.

 St Martin's Priory (remains of) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002943.